British muscle or elegant GT – The car that spans genres and classes.

 Under the skin lies up-to-date electronics and a servo-controlled air conditioning system

-Picking the ‘best-looking’ car from Aston Martin’s extensive back catalogue of stunning designs is, let’s be frank, a mug’s errand.
-After all, this is the company responsible for such icons as the DBR1 (the only Browns Lane creation to win Le Mans outright), the DB4 GT Zagato, and of course the DB5, perhaps the most iconic ‘film car’ of them all and one selected for ‘Bond work’ chiefly because of its otherworldly good looks, underpinned of course by class-leading performance.
+Picking the “best-looking” car from the extensive back catalogue of Aston Martin is, frankly, a mug’s errand.
+After all, this is the company responsible for icons such as the DBR1 (the only Browns Lane creation to win Le Mans outright), the DB4 GT Zagato, and of course the DB5—perhaps the most iconic film car of them all, chosen for Bond duty as much for its looks as its performance.